linZHank/invpend_experiment/README.md

 ## Current Issues:
 - It seems ros_control was keeping exerting control to the joints, which maintains the pole not falling down.

-> The URDF model of the inverted pendulum and gazebo model spawn were refered to [this tutorial](http://gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros)